graphprotocol/graph-node/docs/getting-started.md

 When you deploy the subgraph to the Graph Node, it will start ingesting all the subgraph events from the blockchain, transforming that data with the subgraph mappings and storing it in the Graph Node.
 Note that a running subgraph can safely be stopped and restarted, picking up where it left off.

-Now that the infrastructure is set up, you can run `yarn deploy --verbosity debug --watch` in the subgraph directory. `yarn deploy` should have been added to `package.json` in section 1.3 when we took a moment to go through the set up for [Graph CLI documentation](https://github.com/graphprotocol/graph-cli).
-This builds the subgraph and creates the WASM files in the `/dist` folder.
-Next, it uploads the `/dist` files to IPFS and deploys it to the Graph Node.
+Now that the infrastructure is set up, you can run `yarn create-subgraph` and then `yarn deploy` in the subgraph directory.
+These commands should have been added to `package.json` in section 1.3 when we took a moment to go through the set up for [Graph CLI documentation](https://github.com/graphprotocol/graph-cli).
+This builds the subgraph and creates the WASM files in the `dist/` folder.
+Next, it uploads the `dist/
+` files to IPFS and deploys it to the Graph Node.
 The subgraph is now fully running.

 The `watch` flag allows the subgraph to continually restart every time you save an update to the `manifest`, `schema`, or `mappings`.
 If you are making many edits or have a subgraph that has been syncing for a few hours, leave this flag off.